alpineduo/alpineduo.github.io/_posts/2019-11-25-Kampenwand-mtb-19.md

     title: "good wather is over back in low lands"
     alt: "good wather is over back in low lands"

-  - url:
-    image_path:
-    title: ""
-    alt: ""
-    end_row: "true"

 ---

 Although it is almost the end of November, the weather was playing along for some biking.
 I did a round tour around Kampenwand.
-Actually the route was more like 3 little rounds below the Kmpenwand.
+Actually the route was more like 3 little rounds below the Kampenwand.

-The first part was actually not a very exciting one - maybe i would skip it next time.
-Little urban bibking from the parking lot and some forests.
+The first part was actually not a very exciting one - I maybe would skip it the next time.
+Little urban biking from the parking lot and some forests.
 The second part was really nice.
-An not all to easy hike with great views, some little S1 descents.
+Not all to easy hike with great views, some little S1 descents.
 The last part has the most singletrials, easy ones.
-However, they were covered by leaves which made it imposible to see the surface and the whole thing was very slippery.
+However, they were covered by leaves which made it impossible to see the surface and the whole thing was very slippery.
 Surprisingly, I met quite a lot of bikers that day.

-The most exciting of the day was the wather, ironically.
-While it was totally coudy,foggy and cold in Munich, it was sunny and relatively warm in Aschau in Chiemgau.
-I was actually waering a short sleeved shirt on the way uo, pretty sweet taste of sommer just before winter.
+The most exciting of the day was the weather, ironically.
+While it was totally cloudy, foggy and cold in Munich, it was sunny and relatively warm in Aschau in Chiemgau.
+I was actually wearing a short sleeved shirt on the way up, pretty sweet taste of summer just before winter.

-{% include flexgallery id="gallery-name" caption=" - Dec 19" %}
+{% include flexgallery id="gallery-name" caption="Kampenwand mtb - Nov 19" %}

 ## Tour info